codekuma/codekuma.github.io/README.md

 to help on).

 Are you totally new to programming?
-Pomke and Liza are here to help, we can help you get a programming language installed on your computer, point you to some great totorials, and even give you a bit of a kickstart with a brief intro to programming if you'd like ^_^
+Pomke and Liza are here to help, we can help you get a programming language installed on your computer, point you to some great tutorials, and even give you a bit of a kickstart with a brief intro to programming if you'd like ^_^

 ## Details